Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 If you compare power between two different amps, the readings need to be for the same impedance load.

-And, what provides the primary impedance load?
+And what provides the primary impedance load?
 A speaker.

 The impedance will affect the amount of power the amplifier will output.
-So, if one amplifier is rated with an 8-ohms load and another with a 6-ohm load, they are not the same and cannot be compared.
+So, if one amplifier is rated with an 8-ohm load and another with a 6-ohm load, they are not the same and cannot be compared.

 Go check my guide to speaker impedance if you’re feeling brave – and really have nothing better to do.